Bryan Reynolds Player Props: Pirates vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 21st-ranked team ERA among all league pitching staffs (4.52).
+- The Tigers have a 4.52 team ERA that ranks 22nd across all MLB pitching staffs.

-- Tigers pitchers combine to allow 127 total home runs at a clip of 1.2 per game (to rank 17th in the league).
+- Tigers pitchers combine to rank 17th in baseball in home runs surrendered (128 total, 1.2 per game).

-- Manning (3-2) takes the mound for the Tigers in his ninth start of the season.
-He's put together a 4.10 ERA in 41 2/3 innings pitched, with 30 strikeouts.
+- Rodriguez gets the start for the Tigers, his 16th of the season.
+He is 6-5 with a 2.95 ERA and 91 strikeouts in 88 1/3 innings pitched.

-- In his last appearance on Thursday, the righty tossed five innings against the Los Angeles Angels, allowing seven earned runs while surrendering seven hits.
+- The lefty last appeared on Tuesday, July 25 against the Los Angeles Angels, when he tossed 4 2/3 innings, allowing four earned runs while giving up seven hits.

-- The 25-year-old has put up an ERA of 4.10, with 6.5 strikeouts per nine innings, in eight games this season.
-Opponents are batting .215 against him.
+- In 15 games this season, the 30-year-old has put up an ERA of 2.95, with 9.3 strikeouts per nine innings.
+Opponents are hitting .216 against him.

 © 2023 Data Skrive.
 All rights reserved.